floss-bush/djvu-web-applet/README.txt

-JavaDjVu - Release 0.8.09
+JavaDjVu - Release 0.8.10

 This package contains the source code and documentation for JavaDjVu.
-JavaDjVu consists of a reference library and GUI code that may be used to view and navigate DjVu documents from JVM 1.1 compliant virtual machines.
+JavaDjVu consists of a reference library and GUI code that may be used to view and navigate DjVu documents for JVM 1.1 and up compliant virtual machines.

 BUILD REQUIREMENTS: